mateuszoleksy/DesignLab/README.md

 # DesignLab
-Repository for files associated with Design Laboratory We chose Rack environment control.
+Repository for files associated with Design Laboratory.
+We chose Rack environment control.